When Can Babies Eat Kiwi, And Recipes To Try

 5. Is there a risk of choking when giving kiwi to a baby?

 The firm and slippery nature of kiwi may be a choking risk for babies.
-It is better to offer mashed or pureed kiwis initially.
+Thus, offer mashed or pureed kiwis initially.
+For older babies who can handle more textures, kiwi can be cut into small, soft pieces.

 Kiwis can be a healthy choice of first foods for your baby.
 Abundant in vitamin C and A, fiber, and folate, kiwi helps in boosting the child’s immunity and prevents constipation, which is a common problem in babies.
 However, avoid giving it to your baby if they show allergic reactions.
 Otherwise, you can try some tasty kiwi recipes for your little one, so they have a variety and do not easily get bored of the fruit.